tijodev/tijodev.github.io/index.md

 I have over 5 years of teaching and research experience as an **Assistant Professor (Senior)** at Saintgits College of Engineering, Kottayam, Kerala (Feb 2019-Present).
 I hold a **PhD** in Mechanical Engineering from NIT Rourkela.
 My core expertise lies in:

 * **Non-Conventional Machining**, **TIG Processes**, and **Tribology**.
-* Successfully coordinating the **NBA Tier-1 accreditation process** in the Mechanical Engineering Department (April 2025).
+* Successfully coordinated the **NBA Tier-1 accreditation process** in the Mechanical Engineering Department (April 2025).
 * Guiding numerous **UG and PG research projects**.

 ---